orthanc-server/orthanc-setup-samples/README.md

 - [Orthanc GCP Healthcare DICOM store connector](docker/gcp-dicom) to demonstrate integration with the Google Cloud Platform Healthcare API, specifically DICOM data stores.

 ## for advanced users
+- [Dicom modification of received instances](docker/modify-instances) to demonstrate how to use Orthanc to modify incoming instances.
 - [C-Find requests filtering](docker/dicom-cfind-filter-lua) to demonstrate how you can modify C-Find requests in a lua script.
 - [Orthanc transcode middleman](docker/transcode-middleman) to demonstrate how to use Orthanc to change the TransferSyntax of instances inbetween a modality and a PACS.
 - [Implementing HTTPS with nginx](docker/tls-with-nginx) to demonstrate how to implement an Orthanc behind a reverse proxy.